 Introduction to Systems - Lab Instructor, University of Pittsburgh - 2011-2012 - Taught for 2 semesters.
 Taught C to computer science minors/majors with an emphasis on systems and low-level programming.
 Included labs on Makefiles, filesystem programming, and adding system calls to Linux.

-Open Source Game Coding Competition - Event organizer - 2009-present - Yearly competition that attracts around 30 participants per year devoted to beginners to motivate them to form teams with experienced programmers to pair and build video games to be released open source to help jumpstart similar beginners outside of the competition.
+Open Source Game Coding Competition - Event organizer - 2009-2013 - Yearly competition that attracts around 30 participants per year devoted to beginners to motivate them to form teams with experienced programmers to pair and build video games to be released open source to help jumpstart similar beginners outside of the competition.
 I won the competition in its 2nd year and have ran the competition since then for the last 4 years.
 My responsibilities are to fund the event through sponsorship, advertise, organize judging, and make sure everybody is having fun.
 Website.
 Competition Code.

 Software Engineer - Vocollect - Summer of 2008 - Worked on their flagship product, a hand-held, voice-activated, programmable device typically used for warehouse workers or carriers for hands-free inventory.
 Embedded C/C++.
 Rewrote very low-level, core pieces of code to optimize and reduce initialization time by around 60 percent, a significant feat.